Getting a handle on ADHD

 - tert-Butylhydroquinone (TBHQ)

-You can experiment by avoiding these additives one at a time and seeing if behaviors improve.
+You can experiment by avoiding these additives one at a time and seeing if it impacts your behavior.

-Dyes and preservatives may be worth taking a look at, but it should be noted that the FDA reports that studies have not yet proven a connection between synthetic additives and hyperactivity in 2011.
+Dyes and preservatives may be worth taking a look at, but it should be noted that in 2011, the FDA reports that studies have not yet proven a connection between synthetic additives and hyperactivity.

 The jury’s still out on sugar’s effect on hyperactivity.
-Even so, limiting sugar in your family’s diet makes sense.
+Even so, limiting sugar in your family’s diet makes sense in terms of overall health.
 Look out for any kind of sugar or syrup on food labels to eat fewer simple sugars.

 When does an apple a day not keep the doctor away?
 When the person eating the apple is sensitive to salicylate.
 This is a natural substance abundant in red apples and other healthy foods like almonds, cranberries, grapes, and tomatoes.
 Salicylates are also found in aspirin and other pain medication.
 Dr. Benjamin Feingold eliminated artificial dyes and flavors and salicylates from the diets of his hyperactive patients in the 1970s.
 He claimed 30 to 50 percent of them improved.

 Like salicylates, allergens can be found in healthy foods.
-But they might affect brain functions, triggering hyperactivity or inattentiveness, if your body is sensitive to them.
+But they might affect brain functions and trigger hyperactivity or inattentiveness if your body is sensitive to them.
 You might find it helpful to stop eating — one at a time — the top eight food allergens:

 - tree nuts

-Tracking food-behavior connections makes your elimination experiment more effective.
+Tracking connections between food and behavior will make your elimination experiment more effective.
 A doctor or dietitian can help you with this process.

 ADHD can pose serious obstacles to a satisfying life.
 Proper medical diagnosis and management is critical.
 Only 40 percent of children with ADHD leave the disorder behind as they mature.
 Adults with ADHD have higher odds of also having depression, anxiety, and other mental health issues.
 The sooner you control your symptoms, the better your quality of life.
-So work with your doctor and behavioral coach, and cut chemicals, curb your sweet tooth, and take special precautions with food allergies.
+So work with your doctor and behavioral health professional, and consider cutting chemicals, curbing your sweet tooth, and taking special precautions with food allergies.